-Sharon Pye – Stepmom of Amanda Peat
+Sharon Freeman – Stepmom of Amanda Peat

 Amanda Peat and another teenager were tragically crushed during the Take our Kids to Work event at a John Deere Welland Works Plant several years ago.

-Office of the Worker Adviser
+Ontario Office of the Worker Adviser

-Workers Health and Safety Centre
+Workers Health and Safety Centre (Ontario)

 Ontario Federation of Labour

-Industrial Accident Prevention Association
+Industrial Accident Prevention Association (Ontario)

 In partnership with Canadian quilt artist Laurie Swim, founders and families joined together in a memorial to one hundred youth killed on the job and injured workers.